Cards Network Tokenisation

 Overview

-In a traditional way, Ezypay needs to provide the PAN (Primary Account Number) of credit card to card provider during a transaction to authorize it.
-If customer replaced the card due to expired or lost card, then we are relying on them to provide the new PAN data for future transaction.
-This would reduce the collection rate as most customer will forget to do so.
+Ezypay needs to provide a card's PAN (Primary Account Number) to the card provider during a transaction to authorise it.
+This process can result in complications - for example, if a customer replaces their card, Ezypay will rely on them to provide the new PAN data for future transactions.
+As most customers forget to do so, this can reduce payment collection rates.

-When it is time to process a transaction, we pass the token to card provider, instead of the PAN.
+When it is time to process a transaction, we pass the token to the card provider, instead of the PAN.
 They then look up the corresponding PAN, and send the real payment details, along with the token, to the issuer for authorisation.
 The network token remains the same if the credit card is replaced for whatever reason.
-This remove the reliance from customer to provide the new PAN data before a transaction.
+This removes the reliance on the customer to provide the new PAN data before a transaction.

 Benefits

-The ultimate benefit is it improves collection rate of merchants.
-Network tokenization help to improve collection for below scenario:
+The ultimate benefit of Network Tokenisation is it improves payment collection rates.
+Network Tokenisation helps to improve collection rates in the below scenarios:

-• Misplaced or reported lost/stolen card will still be allowed to transact if it is replaced (similar to an expired card scenario).
+• When a card is misplaced or reported lost/stolen, the card will still be allowed to transact if it is replaced (similar to an expired card scenario).

-• Network tokenisation helps increase the authorisation rate.
-The token is unique to the card and merchant, so there is a lower risk associated, hence less declines due to fraud.
+• Network Tokenisation helps increase the authorisation rate.
+The token is unique to the card and merchant, so there is a lower risk associated - hence, fewer declines due to fraud.

 How to enable?

 There is nothing an integrator will need to do to enable network tokenisation into their payment capabilities.
-This is automatically enabled, as long as a payment is initiated via a Visa / MasterCard transaction and is under the supported region.
-Ezypay is looking into expending this capabilities to more regions in the near future.
+This is automatically enabled, as long as a payment is initiated via a Visa / MasterCard transaction and is under the Supported Payment Method.
+Ezypay is looking into expanding these capabilities to more regions shortly.